Search

 What happens if children's services decide to conduct an assessment following a referral?

-Unless a child or children require immediate protection, the majority of cases will begin with a social worker conducting a multi-agency assessment under Section 17 of the Children Act 1989.
+Unless a child or children require immediate protection, the majority of cases will begin with a social worker conducting a multi-agency assessment under Section 17 Children Act 1989.
 The assessment must be completed within 45 days of the referral date.
 This was previously referred to as an initial or core assessment.

 The objective of the assessment is to collect information and analyse the needs of the child or children and/or their family, as well as the nature and level of any risk of harm to the child or children.